prmr/JetUML/docs/functional/properties.md

 ### Defining a Property

-An instance of `Property` consists of four pieces of information:
+An instance of `Property` consists of three pieces of information:
 * The name of the property
-* Whether the property is *visible* (to users) or not.
-This bit of information is used by the GUI when generating the property page for a diagram element.
 * A *setter* for the property.
 * A *getter* for the property.